dore-datagen/dore-datagen.github.io/docs/index.md

 $ dore --manifest MANIFEST_FILE [OPTIONS]
 ```

+## Next Steps

+Once the installation is complete, and if this is the first time you're trying out Dore, we recommend you check out our
+[**Tutorial**](/tutorial/overview/) to learn how to use it.

-### Documentation Links
+## Documentation

 * [CLI Reference](./cli/cli_reference.md): to view details on usage of `dore` command.

 * [Manifest Reference](./manifest/manifest.md): to view documentation on Dore Manifest.

-## Next Steps

-Once the installation is complete, and if this is the first time you're trying out Dore, we recommend you check out our
-[E-Commerce example](./example.md) to get hands on with Dore.